septa-ma/working-in-open-source/README.md

     - https://www.libhunt.com/topic/good-first-issue
     - https://project-awesome.org/MunGell/awesome-for-beginners

-# C- how to contribute to open-source contributions?
+# C- How to contribute to the open-source contributions?
 - **1- Code Contributions:** You can contribute to the code of the project.
 You can add a new feature to it or you can solve bugs by writing the code.
 - **2- Documentation contributions:** This involves writing or updating documentation for the project, such as adding examples, improving the read-me file, or fixing errors. you can translate documentation in your own language.